badkeys/badkeys/README.md

 output will be generated if no vulnerabilities are found.
 The _-a_ parameter creates output for all keys.

+The command line tool will return 0 if keys were scanned, no errors occurred, and no vulnerabilities were detected.
+It returns 1 for application errors, 2 if any input could not be scanned (parser errors, unsupported key types, files without a key), and 4 if a vulnerable key was found.
+Return codes can be combined as a bitmask.
+(E.g., 2|4=6 indicates that some keys were vulnerable and some could not be scanned.)

 # scanning

 badkeys can scan SSH and TLS hosts and automatically check their public keys.
 This can